nebular/PixEngine_Android_demo/README.md

 - graohics layer: everything from olc:PGE.
 PGEX3d is included in the so libraries, but not tested yet, I guess it should work.

-- primitive Mouse events: GetMouse() will be the touch position, and MouseButtons the number of fingers
+- Mouse events: Very early state !!!
+GetMouse() will be the touch position, and MouseButtons the number of fingers

     --> I will create a proper touch controller next days, or so can you.
-The layer that sends the touch events from Java to C++ is done, and the MotionEvent is serialized to the C++ layer, so you have all the xoordinates and pointer info to inject them how it makes sense into olc mouse events.
+The layer that sends the touch events from Java to C++ is done, and the MotionEvent is serialized to the C++ layer, so you have all the xoordinates and pointer info to inject them how it makes sense into olc mouse events

 - Keys:  Emulation: with a provided easy "lonekey" class you can add rectangles on screen that generate olc::Keys (correctly, bHeld, bPressed, etc) and with 2 touch support.